switchcollab/Switch-Bots-Python-Library/docs/docs/interactions/commands.md

 Commands must be registered into the bot creating an instance of `RegisterCommand` class and passing it to the `add_command` method of the `BotApp` class.

-The `RegisterCommand` class takes 2 parameters:
+The `BotCommand` class takes 2 parameters:

 - `command:str`: The command name.
 - `description:str`: The command description (a short descriptive string of what the command does).